Soběslav: Administrative division

+Etymology

+The name is derived from the personal name Soběslav.

 Geography

 Soběslav is located about 16 km south of Tábor and 35 km northeast of České Budějovice.
 It lies on the border between the Třeboň Basin and the Tábor Uplands.

-The town is situated on the river Lužnice.
-There are several ponds in the area.
-The Nový pond with its surroundings is protected as the Nový rybník u Soběslavi Nature Monument.
+The town is situated at the confluence of the Lužnice River and the stream Černovický potok.
+There are several fishponds in the territory of Soběslav.
+The fishpond Nový rybník with its surroundings is protected as the Nový rybník u Soběslavi Nature Monument.

 History

-The first written mention of Soběslav is from 1293 when the castle and surrounding areas belonged to the Rosenberg family.
-In obtained towns rights in 1390.
+The first written mention of Soběslav is from 1293, when the castle and surrounding areas belonged to the Rosenberg family.
+In obtained town rights in 1390.
 Four years later was the King Wenceslaus IV imprisoned in a local castle.

-In the 16th century, Soběslav was the seat of Peter Vok of Rosenberg and one of the most important towns of the Rosenbergs estate.
+In the 16th century, Soběslav was the seat of Peter Vok of Rosenberg and one of the most important towns of the Rosenbergs' estate.
 It represented the economic centre of southern Bohemia with ties to Bavaria and Austria.
 This most important stage in the history of the town is evident in numerous historic buildings in the town to this day.

 The town was burned twice during the Hussite Wars.
-At the end of 19th century, the town was connected by a railroad with Prague and České Budějovice.
+At the end of 19th century, the town was connected by a railway with Prague and České Budějovice.

 Demographics

 Transport

-The D3 motorway runs next to the town.
+The D3 motorway (part of the European route E55) from Tábor to České Budějovice runs next to the town.

+Soběslav is located on the railway line Prague–České Budějovice.

 There is a small civil airport on the southern edge of the town.

 Sights

 The historical part of the town is protected as an urban monument zone.
 The Church of Saint Vitus is a Gothic building from 1375, founded by Oldřich I of Rosenberg.
 In the 15th–18th centuries it was modified, but retained its Gothic character.

 The Soběslav Castle is known for its well-preserved cylindrical tower Hláska, which is a landmark of the town.
 The castle fell into disrepair in the 1980s.
 Its northern wing was reconstructed in 2010 and today it houses the town library.

 The parish Church of Saints Peter and Paul is a landmark of the town square.
 An old church was completely rebuilt in the late Gothic style in 1493–1517.
 It has a 68 m high tower, open to the public as a lookout tower.

 There are two museums in the town: Smrčka's House (an ethnographic museum in the only preserved Renaissance house in the town) and Rosenberg House (museum with nature-related expositions).

-Nearby the town border there is a forest called Svákov with an eponymous observation tower, small Chapel of Our Lady of Sorrows, and remnants of an old Slavic gord.
+Nearby the town border there is a forest called Svákov with the eponymous observation tower, small Chapel of Our Lady of Sorrows, and remnants of an old Slavic gord.